 If the price appears low it’s often because you will have to pay extra to cover; training books, rental gear, fuel for the boat or the certification fee.
 It is always worth checking that the price includes everything for your day’s diving or diving course.

-A dive shop with an outstanding reputation and highly experienced staff, who will prioritise your comfort and safety, is what you will be focused on.
+A dive shop with an outstanding reputation and supplies like best scuba masks, including a highly experienced staff, who will prioritise your comfort and safety, is what you will be focused on.
 Fortunately, many places, like here on the Gili Islands, standardise all prices for scuba diving courses and fun dives across the board to ensure best practices.
 Make sure to check for dive agency standards, for example, PADI accredited.

 Speak to friends, family and other divers.